ticaki/ioBroker.pirate-weather/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (ticaki) Zero minutes and seconds in the interval
+- (ticaki) Zero minutes and seconds in the interval.
+- (ticaki) fixed: Language undefined not exist!

 ### 0.0.7 (2025-08-09)
 - (ticaki) data removed from enumeration names